extraintelligen/mcp-example-go-code/README.md

 a simple MCP server demo code for running go code in MCP way

+the go code is passed to the MCP server, which then executes it and returns the result.

 ## prerequisites

 make sure you already have the following tools installed: